Day 92: Richmond Range Day 3: Rintoul to Mid Wairoa

 The sun moved behind the trees and the mountains of the deep valley we were in after not too much longer, and the hut started to cool off, though it stayed warm and toasty for several more hours.

 Later, four more southbounders arrived.
-Emma (originally from DC), traveling with brothers Michael and Jeff, arrived first.
+Emma (originally from DC) arrived first, followed by brothers Michael and Jeff.
 Later, another Michael (“Highlander”) arrived, wearing a kilt.
 (I pegged him as an AT hiker, since he had a shirt on for Franconia Notch State Park, on the AT in New Hampshire.)

 Tomorrow will be mostly a long climb, up the river and across a ridge.
 According to the trail notes, it’s reportedly washed-out in places, and “extreme care” is warranted, so that’ll be loads of fun.